Jigsaw-23122002/Blockchain/Readme.md

 The higher percentge of the reward will be given to the miner providing higher power technology for mining the block.

 ![image](https://github.com/Jigsaw-23122002/Blockchain/blob/master/Information/21.png)

+If any new miner has to join the mining pool then by paying small amount in terms of bitcoin, the new miner can join the pool.
+Also the new miner doen't have to do much, he/she just have to start the machine to generate the hashes.
+One can see the hash rate distribution on - https://www.blockchain.com/explorer/charts/pools